Albuca Spiralis [AL-buh-Kuh, Spir-AH-liss] is one of the most unusual plants as it looks like spiral grass.

 Flowering and Fragrance

 Albuca Spiralis ‘frizzle sizzle’ has a flower spike at the center bearing green blooms, sometimes fragrant yellow flowers, on individual flower stalks.

 After flowering, this plant enters dormancy for the summer season.

 Light & Temperature

 Corkscrew Albuca prefers the full sunlight but also grows well in partial sun or a grow light.

-This plant is not frost hardy, and cold temperature might damage its bulb.
+This plant is not frost-hardy, and cold temperatures might damage its bulb.

 The minimum temperature required by this plant is 60° degrees Fahrenheit (15° C).

-The curling leaf tips of these succulents are dependent on the conditions of the weather.
+The curling leaf tips of these succulents depend on the weather conditions.

 Dry and cold conditions encourage tightly curled leaves, but the tips of the leaves stay straight and erect during warm conditions.

 The hardiness zone of this plant is 8 – 10.

 Albuca Frizzle Sizzle Watering and Feeding

-This plant requires consistent watering when planting, but once it is established, switch to light watering.
+When planting, this plant requires consistent watering, but switch to light watering once it is established.
 Excess moisture will lead to bulb rot.

-The bulbs must be annually fertilized during the early spring season using an all-purpose fertilizer.
+Using an all-purpose fertilizer, the bulbs must be fertilized annually during the early spring season.